Why choose a Lake District Staycation?

 The Outdoor Activity sector is open for business and Lake District boat and bike hire are also open.
 You can find more up to date information on activities on offer in our What’s On pages.

-A surprising number of indoor attractions are opening in the first weeks of July although a few are staging reopening in August.
 See our Places to Visit section for what’s open during your Lake District staycation.

 Feeling in need of some post-lockdown alpaca stroking therapy?
 Wreay Syke Alpacas and Bardsea Alpacas in the south of the county offer ‘Alpaca trekking’ and ‘Meet the Alpacas’ in small, safe groups.
 In the north of the county head for Blencogo Farm Alpacas.